ryanczm/Analytic-Musings/_posts/2024-03-10-crypto-stat-arb-I.md

 In conclusion, this post was my first trading project, which I am very thankful to RobotJames and Kris for putting this out there for free in R. As an aspiring quant, I am very grateful such good free learning resources - complete with code, data and results exist, for us to learn.

-While from reading their R code I do notice the elegance of R's functional programming workflow with `%>%` and plotting capability with `ggplot`.
-I learned some Python tricks to emulate this.
+We've constructed basic signals, both cross-sectional and time series, evaluated their characteristics and their returns.
+We've done so using some Pandas workflows to evaluate a dynamic universe of instruments in a cross-sectional manner, in the spirit of R's functional programming paradigm with `%>%`.

 In the next post, I adapt and translate code from James and Kris' backtesting framework in R, `Rsims`, to implement the backtest in Python with trading costs and a _trading buffer_ heuristic to reduce turnover, in place of portfolio optimization.
 This lets us properly evaluate the strategy with deployed capital, and compare the simple 0.5/0.2/0.3 weighting scheme to a dynamic one based off estimating expected returns with regressions.